What is dry eye syndrome?

 Dry eye treatment

 Treatment of dry eye syndrome is based on its severity.
 Adding artificial tears is the first step.
 Mild cases of dry eyes can often be managed using over-the-counter artificial tear solutions.
 These can be used as often as needed to supplement natural tear production.
 Preservative-free artificial tear solutions are recommended because they contain fewer additives, which can further irritate the eyes.
 People with dry eyes that don’t respond to artificial tears alone will need to take additional steps to treat their dry eyes.
 Conserving natural tears and keeping tears on the eyes longer can reduce the symptoms of dry eyes.
 This can be done by blocking the tear ducts through which the tears normally drain away from the eye via punctal occlusion with punctal plugs.
 Here the tear ducts can be blocked with tiny silicone or gel-like plugs.
-If needed, Dr. Shuster can also prescribe eye drops that increase tear production, such as Restasis or more recently available Xiidra.
+If needed, Dr. Shuster can also prescribe eye drops that increase tear production, such as Restasis, Cequa, or Xiidra.
 If the source involves contributing eyelid or ocular surface inflammation and/or infection, Dr. Shuster might recommend prescription eye drops or ointments, warm compresses and lid massage, or eyelid cleaners to help decrease lid margin and ocular surface inflammation.